 An Adventurous Game

 Our BMW Experience instructor, Derek, was just a little crazy, which I liked and hated all at the same time.
 He had us all play a game, rat race, where two cars chased each other around an empty lot to qualify for the fastest driver.
-The course was oval shaped and some of the driver’s speeds looked extreme from what I thought.
+The course was oval-shaped and some of the driver’s speeds looked extreme from what I thought.
 Again, I’m no spoilsport but am not fascinated by fast driving, so I gladly let my opponent win that one.
-It was nail-biting to sit by and watch as my friends chased each other at a fast speed to claim the title.
+It was nail-biting to sit by and watch as my friends chased each other rapidly to claim the title.
 I was glad when it was over.

 Ask for Derek to be your instructor.
 You will have a more-than-memorable experience.

 Kevin and I made perfect partners because we felt about the same way about driving.
 He didn’t want to drive at all, so I got to take his turn as well.
 I love going on long road trips, and driving is one of my happy places, so this experience was super fun for me.
 I appreciated the experience I got at the M School Performance Drive, where drivers must adapt to different vehicles on the handling course.
 For those of you who aren’t familiar with BMW, the M cars are the “zenith of BMW.”

 For this portion of the driving school, we each drove three different BMW “M” models to see how differently they handled.
 We followed an obstacle course and listened to our instructor’s commands on when to accelerate, brake hard, etc. as we sped our way to the finish line.
 I love for a little bit of speed when the road conditions are favorable, so I was a natural at this part.
 It felt so exhilarating to be behind the wheel of cars with unbelievable dynamics and that grip the road so well.